kitodo/kitodo-presentation/.github/ISSUE_TEMPLATE/task-for-the-development-fund.md

 ## Related Issues

-Please check if there are already issues related to this task in the Kitodo.Presentation repo and link it here.
+Please check if there are already any [issues](https://github.com/kitodo/kitodo-presentation/issues) related to this task and link them here using `#issuenumber`.